mkusold/rosweb/ros/README.md

 * For development and testing:
   * In the `.env` file, make sure to change the ENV variable to `dev` - Docker Compose pulls all its environment variables from this `.env` file.
-  * In a separate terminal window, run `docker attach d2`
+  * In a separate terminal window, run `docker attach rosweb`
   * Go to this project's root directory (where the Makefile exists)
-  * To run all packages specified in the d2_bringup launch file, run `make run`.
+  * To run all packages specified in the rosweb_bringup launch file, run `make run`.
   * To see all make command options, simply run `make`.
 * For production, change the .env `ENV` variable to `prod` and run the docker image which should auto-start